Home

 What else do I need to buy besides the vacuum forming machine?

-The machine itself is the main cost, but a complete production setup requires several additional items.
-Electrical connection: every machine above 5 kW requires a dedicated three-phase 400V supply — budget $500–2,000 depending on your facility.
-Local exhaust ventilation: mandatory for ABS, PC, and PVC forming — a basic system costs $300–1,500.
+The machine itself is the main cost, but a production setup needs a few additional items.
+Electrical connection: every machine above 5 kW needs dedicated three-phase 400V supply, usually $500–2,000 depending on the facility.
+Local exhaust ventilation: ABS, PC, and PVC forming need extraction; a basic system costs $300–1,500.
 First mold: MDF tooling for a mid-size part runs $500–1,500 and is the right starting point for most buyers.
-Plastic sheet stock: typically purchased per run, budget for 5–10 trial sheets when qualifying a new setup.
-Training and commissioning: if you need on-site support, discuss this with your supplier before purchase — costs can reach up to 5% of the machine price.
-Total additional investment is typically $1,400–6,400 plus commissioning.
+Plastic sheet stock is usually purchased per run, but budget for 5–10 trial sheets when qualifying a new setup.
+Training and commissioning can reach up to 5% of the machine price if on-site support is needed.

 How much does a vacuum forming machine cost?